BinaryMoon/binarysun/_free-games/bubble-blitz.md

 Use the bombs strategically to maximise your score, you'll need all the help you can get!

+- Limitless never ending gameplay
+- Family friendly puzzle mahem
+- Ideal for children of ALL ages
+- 3 Hi Score tables - are you the best?

 <div class="gallery" markdown="1">

 ![Mid game, popping bubbles]({{ site.url }}/assets/gallery/bblitz1.gif)